 Inventors must protect their ideas, and entrepreneurs must broadcast theirs.

 Products and services are associated with either saving the customer money, or increasing wealth by saving time or increasing earning power.
-Did you look at the link above?
+The Harmonic balancer removal tool fits this definition perfectly.

 This is commonly stated as one aptitude to have as an entrepreneur.